nfcharles/clj-ais/README.md

 ```
 The ```:len``` field in the field specification map is the number of bits representing the particular field.

 Adding support for a new message type requires creating a new type specification mapping with properly implemented type handler deserializers ```:fn```.
+See http://catb.org/gpsd/AIVDM.html for more information.

 ## TODO
+### lib
+- Parse timestamp field from message tag block
+- Trim extraneous characters from type 5 string fields
+- Implement more message types
+### testing
 - More unit tests
 - More integration tests
-- More message type support